Parliament of Sri Lanka

-The Parliament of the Democratic Socialist Republic of Sri Lanka (Sinhala: ශ්රී ලංකා පාර්ලිමේන්තුව Śrī Laṇkā Pārlimentuvā, Tamil: இலங்கை நாடாளுமன்றம் Ilaṅkai nāṭāḷumaṉṟam) is the supreme legislative body of Sri Lanka.
+The Parliament of the Democratic Socialist Republic of Sri Lanka (ශ්රී ලංකා පාර්ලිමේන්තුව; இலங்கை நாடாளுமன்றம்') is the supreme legislative body of Sri Lanka.
 It alone possesses legislative supremacy and thereby ultimate power over all other political bodies in the island.
 It is modelled after the British Parliament.
 The 17th Parliament of Sri Lanka convened for the first time on 21 November 2024.

 It consists of 225 members known as Members of Parliament (MPs).
 Members are elected by proportional representation for five-year terms, with universal suffrage.

 The President of Sri Lanka has the power to summon, suspend, prorogue, or terminate a legislative session and to dissolve the Parliament.
 The President can dissolve Parliament only after the lapse of 2 1/2 years or if a 2/3 majority of the Members of Parliament requests dissolution.
 The action of the president to either suspend or dissolve the Parliament is subject to legal scrutiny of the Supreme Court of Sri Lanka.
 The Speaker or, in his absence, the Deputy Speaker and Chairman of Committees or the Deputy Chairman of Committees, presides over Parliament.